chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 ```

 ### To compile, use the following commands
-- Ensure to set the env. variable USE_MPI and provide a working MPI installation*
+- Ensure to set the env. variable USE_MPI and provide a working MPI installation.
-- Redirect `make` output to a log file
+- Redirect `make` output to a log file.

 ```bash
 $ cd cnwchem/src